okfn/opendataeditor/portal/content/docs/documentation/getting-started.md

 ---

 :::tip
-In October 2023, **Open Data Editor (v1)** has been released for **early adopters**.
+In October 2023, an alpha version of **Open Data Editor (v1)** has been released for **early adopters**.
 Please share your feedback or issues you encouter testing the application!
-At the moment, it's no recommended to use this software for critical data projects.
+At the moment, it's not recommended to use this software for critical data projects.
 :::

 Open Data Editor is available on all major platforms: